Snorting Xanax: Side Effects and Dangers

 Statistics from the Substance Abuse and Mental Health Services Administration indicate that the number of Americans ages 12 and older who are seeking help for abuse of Xanax and similar drugs has been steadily increasing.
 The agency has found the following:

-- In 1998, the percentage of substance abuse treatment admissions related to benzodiazepines was 1.3 percent.
+- In 1998, the percentage of substance abuse treatment admissions related to benzos was 1.3%.

 - About 22,400 people were admitted for treatment for benzo abuse in 1998.